Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 Regardless of which country you sell in, customer satisfaction is the key to success in e-commerce.

 Usually, your potential customers start with the homepage and become familiar with your offer.
 Everything must therefore be adapted to the users’ location.
-That includes all slogans, catch phrases, descriptions, graphic content, menu on the website.
+That includes all slogans, catch phrases, descriptions, graphic content, and menu on the website.
 Similarly, the rest of the subpages need to be properly translated into the selected language.
 The entire website is your online business card.
 Users decide whether a given offer is interesting for them on this basis, while deciding whether it is worth shopping in your e-shop.

 Their first impression of the website is very important, and content written in their native language works in its favour.
 Thanks to it, they will easily get acquainted with the terms of purchase, and they will be more willing to contact you when in doubt.
+Having your website in multiple languages truly helps your ecommerce reach.

 Keep in mind that the “About us” and “Contact” subpages are equally important in the translation.
 Foreign customers also appreciate the presence of the “FAQ” section which will help to quickly get answers to questions regarding the purchase or the shipping process of products.

 At this point, the potential customer got acquainted with your offer, as well as the general activity of the online shop.
 Then he/she found answers to any questions and now is determined to make the purchase.
 The entire purchasing process, from the moment of adding the product to the basket, to payment, must be as easy as possible so that nothing can make the customer change their mind.
+This directly impacts conversion rates.

 What does that mean?
 The need to translate, but also adapt all subsequent steps of the purchase to the target market.
-For this purpose, you should analyse several factors, e.g. which payment methods are preferred in a given country or how buyers most often pay when shopping.
+For this purpose, you should analyse several factors, e.g., which payment methods are preferred in a given country or how buyers most often pay when shopping.

 Any messages that may appear to the user during the purchase must also be translated.
 Clearly inform the customer about the date of delivery to their address, and also send an email confirming the purchase.
 Make sure the email is also in their native language.

 Specific rules apply to positioning in foreign markets.
 The fact that you position your shop on a prepared list of phrases in your domestic market does not mean that they will be effective abroad.
 It actually happens very rarely.
 The keywords you want the shop to be visible with when searching on the web must be localized to a specific market.
 Their translation should be done by a native speaker who will be best prepared in this topic.
+This is where a professional translator specializing in multilingual SEO is invaluable.

 You often need to add other phrases that have potential abroad to the already prepared list.
 For this purpose, you will need to analyse foreign search results related to the products or industry in which you operate.

 Then you should include them in product or service descriptions, but that’s not all.
 Keywords must be present in all content on the page.
 And ideally, new blog content should also be created taking them into account.
+This is a crucial step in the translation process for e-commerce content.

 The next step in positioning your website on a new market is the translation of metatags.
 These are the elements visible first in the search results.
 They must be adapted to the prepared phrases, and sometimes it is necessary to edit them.
 Auxiliary phrases that the translator can use will be helpful in this case.